simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 ### Start the Transaction Producer app

-From the root directory of the project (`<NCFP install path>/NCFP/TransactionHandlers`) start the producer app:
+From the root directory of the project (`<install path>/NuoDB-Kafka-SparkStreaming/TransactionHandlers`) start the producer app:

 Navigate to the TransactionHandlers directory
 ```
-$ cd /<NCFP install path>/NCFP/TransactionHandlers
+$ cd /<install path>/NuoDB-Kafka-SparkStreaming/TransactionHandlers
 ```

 Start the producer app: